 Throughout the evolution of the SNR shock, the magnetic field strength at the shock front undergoes significant variations.
 In the early stages, observations of X-ray filaments provide clear evidence that the magnetic field is substantially amplified compared to typical ISM values~\citep{vink2012}.
 Several mechanisms have been proposed to account for this amplification at the shock.
-At young SNR shocks (in the FE and early ST phase), the main mechanism responsible for magnetic field amplification is expected to be due to the streaming of CRs excited non-resonnant instabilities in the plasma upstream as the stream from the shock~\citep{bell2004,schure2013,bell2013}, often referred to as the \textit{Bell} mechanism, that typically lead to a magnetic field $B\propto \rho^{1/2} u_{\rm sh}^{3/2}$, see e.g., Eq.
-12 in~\citet{cristofari2021}.
-To account for our incomplete knowledge of the problem, and the fact that other mechanisms might come into play and complexify the picture, several groups have proposed various physically motivated prescriptions, where the magnetic field is parametrized to account for non-linear effects as in~\citet{morlino2012,diesing2019}, leading to $B \propto \sqrt{\rho} u_{\rm sh}$, and refered to it as the \textit{resonant modified} case (see discussion and Eq.
+At young SNR shocks (in the FE and early ST phase), the main mechanism responsible for magnetic field amplification is expected to be due to the streaming of CRs' excited nonresonant instabilities in the plasma upstream as the stream from the shock~\citep{bell2004,schure2013,bell2013}, often referred to as the Bell mechanism, which typically lead to a magnetic field of $B\propto \rho^{1/2} u_{\rm sh}^{3/2}$ (see e.g., Eq.
+12 in~\citet{cristofari2021}).
+To account for our incomplete knowledge of the problem, and the fact that other mechanisms might come into play and complicate the picture, several groups have proposed various physically motivated prescriptions, where the magnetic field is parametrized to account for nonlinear effects as in~\citet{morlino2012,diesing2019}, leading to $B \propto \sqrt{\rho} u_{\rm sh}$, and referred to it as the “resonant modified” case (see discussion and Eq.
 5-11 in~\citet{cristofari2021}).
-Here we work under the usual assumption the non-resonant (Bell) streaming instability sets the value of the amplified magnetic field while the conditions for the excitation of these modes are met.
+Here we work under the usual assumption the nonresonant (Bell) streaming instability sets the value of the amplified magnetic field, while the conditions for the excitation of these modes are met.